fortinetdev/terraform-provider-fortimanager/website/docs/r/fortimanager_object_wirelesscontroller_vap.html.markdown

 * `sticky_client_threshold_2g` - Minimum signal level/threshold in dBm required for the 2G client to be serviced by the AP (-95 to -20, default = -79).
 * `sticky_client_threshold_5g` - Minimum signal level/threshold in dBm required for the 5G client to be serviced by the AP (-95 to -20, default = -76).
+* `sticky_client_threshold_6g` - Minimum signal level/threshold in dBm required for the 6G client to be serviced by the AP (-95 to -20, default = -76).
 * `target_wake_time` - Enable/disable 802.11ax target wake time (default = enable).
 Valid values: `disable`, `enable`.

 * `tkip_counter_measure` - Enable/disable TKIP counter measure.
 Valid values: `disable`, `enable`.